Through regular meetings with peers and

 - After school tutoring for any subject.

-- Complete individual test prep at home.
+- Complete standardized test prep at home.

 - Test practice during overnight and camp activities

-College / Scholarship Applications
+College / Scholarship applications

 - College application meeting with college counselor.